Tactile Numbers and Letters: 1, 5, Yy

 CD: Hide 'Em in Your Heart Vol. 2

-Activities: Shallow plastic cups (0-15), small items to fill cups, puppet, bat, large ball, glue, Nature Poster (see below), lunch size paper bag, cotton balls, Primary Lacing Beads or spaghetti, play dough, and fruit loops, shaving cream
+Activities: Shallow plastic cups (0-15), small items to fill cups, puppet, bat, large ball, glue, Nature Poster (see below), lunch size paper bag, Primary Lacing Beads or spaghetti, play dough, and fruit loops, shaving cream

 Bible Story: Jesus Returns to Heaven – Special job Jesus gave each of us to tell others about Jesus